What is a mastectomy?

 The name of the test or procedure

-- The reason you are having the test or procedure
+The reason you're having the test or procedure

-- What results to expect and what they mean
+What results to expect and what they mean

 The risks and benefits of the test or procedure

-- What the possible side effects or complications are
+What the possible side effects or complications are

 When and where you are to have the test or procedure

 Who will do the test or procedure and what that person’s qualifications are

 What would happen if you did not have the test or procedure

-- Any alternative tests or procedures to think about
+Any alternative tests or procedures to think about

-- When and how will you get the results
+When and how you will get the results

-- Who to call after the test or procedure if you have questions or problems, even at
+Who to call after the test or procedure if you have questions or problems, even at

 night and on weekends